javadfarah/crypto_exchange/README.md

 #crypto_exchange
-this repository represent the sample of ordering crypto.
+this repository represents the sample of ordering crypto.

 how to run: